 - How to Use the Excel DAYS Function with a Practical Example

-- How to Use WORKDAY Function in Excel (5 Examples)
+- Use WORKDAY Function in Excel (5 Examples)

 - How to Use WORKDAY.INTL Function in Excel (A Complete Guideline)

-- How to Use DATEDIF Function in Excel (2 Examples)
+- Use DATEDIF Function in Excel (2 Examples)

 - How to Use TODAY Function in Excel (6 Easy Examples)

-- How to Use NETWORKDAYS Function in Excel (3 Suitable Examples)
+- Use NETWORKDAYS Function in Excel (3 Suitable Examples)